gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Using dynamic versions in the plugins block

 Until now, the `plugins { }` block only supported fixed versions for community plugins.
 All [version string notations Gradle supports](userguide/single_versions.html) are now accepted, including `+` or `latest.release`.

 We recommend using the `plugins {}` block for applying plugins using Gradle 7.
 The old `apply plugin:` mechanism will be deprecated in the future.

 Note that dynamic versions will introduce non-deterministic behavior to your build process and should be used judiciously.
 You can use [dependency locking](userguide/dependency_locking.html) to save the set of dependencies resolved when using dynamic versions.

+### Native support for Apple Silicon

+Previous Gradle versions were able to run on new Macs with Apple Silicon processors with some disadvantages:

+* With a native ARM JDK, Gradle features like the [rich console](userguide/command_line_interface.html#sec:command_line_customizing_log_format) and [file system watching](userguide/gradle_daemon.html#sec:daemon_watch_fs) would be disabled.
+* With an Intel JDK, Gradle would run at about half speed through the Rosetta2 compatibility layer.

+With this release, every feature is now supported using a native ARM JDK.
+If you're using a new Mac with Apple Silicon, you should use Gradle with a native ARM JDK for optimal performance.

 ### Other backports

-These issues were backported from Gradle 7.0:
+Please refer to the list below for all issues backported from Gradle 7.0.
-- TBD

 ## Fixed issues